Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Troubleshooting Off-Grid Solar Problems

-Even the best systems have bad days.
-Here is a flowchart-style guide to fixing the most common gremlins in off-grid solar.
+Even the best-designed solar systems have bad days.
+Components age, wires vibrate loose, and extreme weather takes its toll.
+Rather than guessing and replacing expensive parts, a systematic approach to troubleshooting will save you time and money.
+Here is a comprehensive guide to fixing the most common gremlins in off-grid solar.

 Problem 1: "My Batteries Won't Charge"

-1. Check the Controller: Is the "Charging" LED on?
+1. Check the Charge Controller Display: Is the "Charging" LED or icon active?

-• Zero Volts: Broken wire, bad connector (MC4), or blown fuse in combiner box.
+• Zero Volts: You have a broken wire, a disconnected MC4 connector on the roof, or a blown fuse in your combiner box.

-Symptoms: You turn on the microwave, and the inverter screams and dies.
+Symptoms: You turn on an appliance, and the inverter screams and dies.

 Problem 3: "My Batteries Die Too Fast at Night"

-• Fix: Turn off the inverter when not in use.
-Install switches for phantom loads.
+2. Phantom Loads: Turn off the inverter when not in use.
+Install physical DC switches for parasitic loads like propane detectors, wall warts, and stereo standby lights.

 Problem 4: "I Smell Rotten Eggs"

-• DANGER: This is hydrogen sulfide gas from a boiling lead-acid battery.
+• DANGER: This is hydrogen sulfide gas venting from a boiling flooded lead-acid battery.
+It is highly explosive and toxic.

 Share Article